 Flutter SDK

 Configure the client according to your needs.
 The following example provides only the required options.
-Refer to the section on available options for the full list.
+Refer to configuration options for the full list.

 You should wait for the client’s ready or initialized events before you start working with it.
 Before it’s ready, the client might not report the correct state for your features.